saulocantanhede/tfgreek2/docs/features/trans.md

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.
 ## Notes

-See also the related feature [gloss](gloss.md#start) which contains the Enlgish translation of the lexeme.
+See also the related feature [gloss](gloss.md#start) which contains the English translation of the lexeme.

 ## Source description